-Professor Titshaw’s scholarship focuses on immigration, comparative law and issues concerning sexual minorities.
-He teaches Property, Real Estate Transactions, International Business Transactions and Sexuality and the Law.
+Professor Titshaw will be spending the 2014-15 school year on a Fulbright-Schuman fellowship, conducting research at the European University Institute (E.U.I.) in Florence, Italy, and at Leiden Law School’s campus in The Hague, The Netherlands.
+His scholarship generally focuses on immigration, comparative law and issues concerning sexual minorities.
+He teaches Property, Immigration Practice, International Business Transactions and Sexuality and the Law.

 Prior to joining the faculty at Mercer, Professor Titshaw was an adjunct professor at the University of Georgia School of Law and practiced immigration and transactional law for twelve years with Arnall Golden Gregory LLP in Atlanta, Georgia.
 He also clerked with U.S. District Court Judge Adrian Duplantier in New Orleans, Louisiana, served as a legal translator with Germany’s Federal Constitutional Court (Bundesverfassungsgericht) in Karlsruhe, Germany, and worked as a visiting foreign attorney with Roedl & Partner GbR in Nuremberg, Germany.

 Professor Titshaw earned a B.A. from Georgetown University, a J.D., cum laude, from the University of Georgia School of Law, and an LL.M., magna cum laude, from the Universität Hamburg in Hamburg, Germany.